On the Mean-Field limit of diffusive games through the master equation: $L^{\infty}$ estimates and extreme value behavior: Discussion of games with state-dependent volatility

-The above computations show that the upper boundedness of $\sigma(x)$ could be relaxed to some slow growth as $x \to \infty$, which would be a more natural assumption that covers a much wider class of games, but this would require both the master field $U$ and the components $\tilde{b}$ and $\tilde{f}$ of the optimized Hamiltonian to have derivatives that vanish sufficiently fast as their arguments tend to infinity.
+The above computations show that the upper boundedness of $\sigma(x)$ could be relaxed to some slow growth as $x \to \infty$, which would be a more natural assumption that covers a much wider class of games, but this would require both the master field $U$ and the components $\hat{b}$ and $\hat{f}$ of the optimized Hamiltonian to have derivatives that vanish sufficiently fast as their arguments tend to infinity (to ensure a sufficiently fast decay of $a_t^N$ and slow growth of $b_t^N$ and $\tilde{\xi}_N$ as $N \to \infty$).